Fly fishing tackle: Bamboo and split cane

 The earliest fly rods were made from greenheart, a tropical wood, and later bamboo originating in the Tonkin area of Guangdong Province in China.
 The mystical appeal of handmade split-cane rods has endured despite the emergence over the last 50 years of cheaper rod-making materials that offer more durability and performance: fiberglass and carbon fiber.

 Split-cane bamboo fly rods combine sport, history and art.
 It may take well over 100 hours for an experienced rod builder to select and split the raw cane and then to cure, flame, plane, file, taper, glue, wrap and finish each rod.
-Quality rods made by famous rod makers may sell for prices well beyond US$2,000; a new rod from a competent, contemporary (though not famous) builder may sell for nearly as much.
-These rods offer grace, form, and, with their solid mass, surprising strength.
+Quality rods made by famous rod makers may sell for prices well beyond US$2,000; a new rod from a competent, contemporary builder may sell for nearly as much.
+These rods offer strength.
 Bamboo rods vary in action from slow to fast depending on the taper of the rod.
 In competent hands, they provide the pinnacle in performance.